Garegin Apresov: Caucassus

 In 1920, he was involved in underground activity in the Caucasus.
 Before the Sovietization of Azerbaijan, he worked for the underground Regional Committee, carrying out special tasks for the latter, which mainly boiled down to organizing the financial and monetary operations of the Regional Committee.

 From 1921 to 1921, Apresov served as Deputy People's Commissar for Justice of the Azerbaijan SSR and as a commander of a brigade of the Red Army, head of the border troops.

-Between 1921 and 1922 he was a member of the Collegiate of the People's Commissars for Justice in the Georgian SSR.
+Between 1921 and 1922 Apresov was a member of the Collegiate of the People's Commissars for Justice in the Georgian SSR.

 Work in Persia

 From 1922 to 1923 Apresov served as the Soviet Consul in Rasht, Persia, from 1924 to 1925 in Isfahan, Persia, and from 1923 to 1926 in Mashhad, Persia.
 He was also a Soviet Interim Commissioner for Persia (1923-24).

-Apparently, it was Apresov who facilitated the evacuation to Soviet Russia of Ehsanullah Khan, a prominent Iranian communist and People's Commissar of Defense of the Gilan SSR, just after the collapse of the Gilan republic.

-In addition to diplomatic posts, Apresov was a representative of the Foreign Department of the Joint State Political Directorate (INO OGPU).
+Apresov was described by British diplomats as an ardent communist and energetic propagandist.
+According to their testimony, the governor of Gilan Nayer es Sultan was completely "under the thumb" of Apresov and supported the communist program.

 According to defector G.S.
-Agabekov, he was, in addition, an emissary of Soviet military intelligence and the Comintern (he was an employee of the Executive Committee of the Comintern.)
+Agabekov, in addition to diplomatic posts, Apresov was a representative of the Foreign Department of the Joint State Political Directorate (INO OGPU) as well as an emissary of Soviet military intelligence and the Comintern (he was an employee of the Executive Committee of the Comintern.)
 G.S.
 Agabekov spoke about G.A.
 Apresov as follows:Apresov, holding the position of Soviet consul and resident, was simultaneously a representative of the Military Intelligence Directorate and the Comintern and brought the work in Meshed to the proper level.
 A lawyer by training, very intelligent, well versed in the psychology of the East, fluent in Persian and the Turkic dialect, loving risk and adventure, he was created by nature to work in the OGPU in the East.
 In addition, he had some practice in his work.
 While being the Soviet consul in Rasht, he managed to steal the consul's archive through the mistress of the English consul in Rasht, thereby winning the full trust of this institution.

 Apresov got to work, and by the middle of 1923, copies of all the secret correspondence of the British consulate in Meshed with the British envoy in Tehran and with the Indian general staff began to arrive from him.